jlangch/venice/doc/readme/intro-functional.md

 ## Basics

-Venice is a Lisp dialect and completely dynamic.
-Venice recognizes two kinds of structures:
+Venice is a Lisp dialect and recognizes two kinds of structures:

 **1. Literal representations of data**